Faculty Structured Outreach Support Fellowship Program (S.O.S.)

 Department of Mathematics & Corps at U(M) – Sarah Koch, Stephen DeBacker, and Yunus Zeytuncu

 The Math Corps is a six-week Math Summer Camp for middle school students and high school students from Detroit, based at Wayne State.
 The program is absolutely phenomenal: among the students who attend, 80-90% of them graduate from high school, which is considerably greater than the graduation rate for students attending Detroit Public Schools.
-We plan to start a Math Corps site at the University of Michigan in Ann Arbor.
+We started a Math Corps site at the University of Michigan – Ann Arbor.
 Our program is for middle school and high school students from Ypsilanti.
-Closely following the “kids teaching kids” model, and the educational and mentoring practices of the Math Corps in Detroit, we will run a pilot program for four weeks in Summer 2019, with 40 middle school students and 20 high school students attending.
+Closely following the “kids teaching kids” model, and the educational and mentoring practices of the Math Corps in Detroit, we ran a pilot program for four weeks in Summer 2019, with 40 middle school students and 20 high school students attending.

 2018 FACULTY SOS FELLOWS